ans-group/docs.ukfast.co.uk/source/cloud/flex/nova/instancebilling.md

 ## What does "Shelving" an instance mean?

-Shelving an instance essentially means taking an image of it, which is stored for retrieval so you can easily un-shelve it at a later point.
+Shelving an instance essentially means taking a snapshot of the disk, which is stored for retrieval so you can easily un-shelve it at a later point.
 Importantly, once an instance has been shelved it is no longer consuming compute resources, and so you will not get billed for the instance.
-(You will however be billed for the image storage, but that will generally be much cheaper than the cost of running the instance).
+There may be additional charges for storage of the snapshot as follows; see the [eCloud Pricing page in MyUKFast](https://my.ukfast.co.uk/ecloud-flex/16029/pricing.php#section-storage) for details:

+* if the instance was originally booted from an image, storage of the snapshop will be billed at the same rate as Block Storage Snapshots
+* if the instance was originally booted from a volume, there will be no additional charges given you are already paying for the Block Storage volume separately

-To un-shelve an instance and start using it again, click the Actions drop-down menu and then Unshelve instance.
-The instance will soon be available for use (and become billable again).
+To un-shelve an instance and start using it again, click the Actions drop-down menu and then Unshelve Instance.
+After a few seconds the instance will be available for use (and become billable again).